quibbble/quibbble-controller/README.md

 # Quibbble K8s Controller

-The project allows Quibbble games to be run in a [K8s](https://kubernetes.io) cluster.
+The project allows Quibbble games to be run in a [Kubernetes](https://kubernetes.io) cluster.
 Games are spun up as individual pods with their entire lifecycle handled by the Quibbble controller.
-This allows Quibbble to take advantage of the power of K8s.

 ## Quick Start